AaronRMartinez/Threat-Hunting-Scenario-Deep-Access-The-Adversary/README.md

 With the system being indentified, finding the earliest suspicious powershell execution on the system was done by inspecting the 'DeviceProcessEvents' table.
 A KQL query was constructed filtering for any logs where the 'FileName' field contains the term "powershell" in it.

-This particluar log was noteworthy because the command forces a specific PowerShell version while running it silently and without logo or profile loading.
+This particluar log was noteworthy because the command `"powershell.exe" -Version 5.1 -s -NoLogo -NoProfile` forces a specific PowerShell version while running it silently and without logo or profile loading.

 ```kql
 DeviceProcessEvents